juhahinkula/juhahinkula.github.io/_posts/2016-12-05-reactcomponents.markdown

 npm install --save react-skylight
 {% endhighlight %}

-Import Skylight to your application by adding followinf statement to App.jsx file
+Import Skylight to your application by adding following statement to App.jsx file

 {% highlight javascript %}
 import SkyLight from 'react-skylight';